telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 	>The report viewer JavaScript must be referenced after any other Kendo widgets or bundles.

-	If no Kendo widgets are utilized in the page, the report viewer will register a custom Kendo subset to enable the required Kendo widgets.
+	If no Kendo widgets are utilized on the page, the report viewer will register a custom Kendo subset to enable the required Kendo widgets.
 The subset is served from the report service.
 If Kendo is used on the page or the CDN is preferred, make sure the following widgets are referenced:

 	````HTML
 <!--